hanmilo/hanmilo/README.md

 - 👋 <b>Hello there, I’m @hanmilo</b>

 - ⭐ I'm here to revive my childhood love for creating things with coding
-- 🌱 Currently learning Swift & still new to it
+- 🌱 Currently learning Swift
 - 🙌 Definitely open to collaboration
 - 👷 My background is in Electrical Engineering with experience in the defence manufacturing industry.
 - 📫 Discord: @hanmilo